FAQs: Frequently Asked Questions (How Permisio Works)

 A: Whenever a subscriber texts in your mobile keyword for the first time, a standard welcome message/disclaimer (see preceding FAQ) gets sent out along with the auto-response you created for the mobile keyword.
 The ‘REPLY STOP to cancel message’ is a CTIA (Cellular Telephone Industry Association) requirement and cannot be removed.
 All mobile subscribers receive this message.

-Q: Will subscribers get multiple messages if they are opted into more than one of my distribution lists?
+Q: Will subscribers get multiple messages if they have opted into more than one of my distribution lists?

 A: No, the system will recognize if the same contact has been added to multiple distribution lists.
 If you send a message to multiple lists that contain repeat contacts, those subscribers will only receive one message.